 Four years after “Madame Sata” thrust Karim Ainouz into the limelight as one of Brazil’s hottest new directors, “Suely in the Sky” takes a step back with the far less exciting tale of a young woman from the great Northeast.
-Film has major assets in Walter Carvalho’s stunning landscapes and livewire young lead, but overall, it’s too uninvolving to migrate far from fest screens.
+Her dreams for a better life somewhere over the rainbow may reflect social trends, but they don’t seem very urgent, given the warm family relationships and chance for stability offered to her back home.
+Film has major assets in Walter Carvalho’s stunning landscapes and livewire young lead Hermila Guedes, but overall, it’s too uninvolving to migrate far from fest screens.

 Under an endlessly colorful sky, 21-year-old Hermila returns to her native Iguatu with her infant son.
 The husband she is madly in love with has stayed behind in Sao Paulo, but is soon to join them.
 When he fails to show, or to send money for his child, Hermila takes off her rose-colored glasses.

 Unwilling to become a hooker like her best friend Georgina (Georgina Castro), she hits on the scheme of raffling herself off to a lucky winner for “one night in paradise.”
 Being the hottest girl in town, Hermila has no trouble selling tickets under the nom de plume Suely.
 Word of the raffle spreads like wildfire.
 Her grandmother turns against her, while her aunt, who is gay, and her old flame Joao (Joao Miguel) take a more broadminded approach.